-Collection of epidemiological data: A detailed history of poisoning cases was taken for each poisoning cases reported to poison information centre for last 3 years, from 01/01/2015 to 31/12/2017.
+Collection of epidemiological data: A detailed history of poisoning cases was taken for each of the poisoning cases reported to the poison information center for last 3 years, from 01/01/2015 to 31/12/2017.
 The necessary ethical committee approval was obtained from institutional ethics committee.
-Informed oral consent was obtained from each patients/their guardians for use of poisoning data in the present work.
-The proforma for patient history included patient’s personal data such as age, sex, marital status, education and geographical area from where he belongs.
-Occupation of patient was noted to know any relationship between the incidence and workplace.
-The poison severity score (none, minor, moderate or severe) as per Persson et al., 1998,9 was documented at the time of admission to the hospital.
-Efforts were taken to document information on the chemical nature of poison exposed.
-Other information like chronicity of poisoning, route of poisoning such as oral, inhalation, dermal exposure etc. were obtained from physician who treated the patient.
-Informations such as consciousness of the patient at the time of admission and requirement of ventilatory support needed for the patient were also documented for each patient.
+Informed oral consent was obtained from each patient/their guardians for the use of poisoning data in the present work.
+The proforma for patient history included patient’s personal data such as age, sex, marital status, education and geographical area.
+Occupation of the patient was noted to know any relationship between the incidence and workplace.
+The poison severity score (none, minor, moderate or severe) as per Persson et al., 19989 was documented at the time of admission to the hospital.
+Efforts were taken to document information on the chemical nature of the poison.
+Other information like chronicity of poisoning, route of poisoning, such as oral, inhalation, dermal exposure, etc. were obtained from the attending physician.
+Information such as the consciousness of the patient at the time of admission and requirement of ventilator support were also documented for each patient.

 Estimation cholinesterase activity: Cholinesterase activity was used as the diagnostic tool for acute organophosphorus poisoning.
-Blood collected in plane/EDTA vacutainer was transported to poison information centre and cholinesterase activity was measures in plasma, serum and/or RBC of the patients using modified Ellman’s spectrophotometric method.10 Cholinesterase acts on acetylthiocholine to convert it to acetate and thiocholine.
-The thiocholine formed react with 5,5’-dithiobis-(2-nitrobenzoic acid) and form yellow coloured compound.
-The intensity of yellow colour is directly proportional to the amount of thiochoine formed which is related to the cholinesterase enzyme activity.
-Briefly, plasma was added and mixed with 5,5’-dithiobis-(2-nitrobenzoic acid) (Sigma) reagent and acetyl thiocholine substrate (Sigma) was added to the mixture.
-The yellow colour developed was measured at 410nm using a spectrophotometer (Cary 100 Bio, Varian) and cholinesterase activity was expressed in Units per litter of plasma.
-The value of cholinesterase activity was then compared with the in-house generated biological reference range.
+Plasma and/or RBC cholinesterase activity was measured using modified Ellman’s spectrophotometric method.10 Briefly, plasma was added and mixed with 5,5’-dithiobis-(2-nitrobenzoic acid) reagent (Sigma) and acetyl thiocholine substrate (Sigma) was added to the mixture.
+The yellow color developed was measured at 410nm using a spectrophotometer (Cary 100 Bio, Varian) and cholinesterase activity was expressed in Units per liter of plasma.
+The value of cholinesterase activity was then compared with biological reference range generated in-house.

 Detection of sanguinarine: Sanguinarine in urine samples of poisoning cases were detected by HPTLC method according to Shenolikar et al.11 Briefly, sanguinarine in urine samples were extracted with 1% acetic acid in chloroform and spotted on to TLC plates (Sigma) along with standard and developed with butanol-acetic acid-water in the ratio 63:10:27 by volume.
 The plates were then observed under ultraviolet light and the golden-yellow fluorescent band in line with standard sanguinarine spot was identified and evaluated as sanguinarine in the sample.

+Statistical Analysis: Non-parametric tests such as Chi-square test and Mann Whitney U Test was applied to test statistical significance between the groups.
+All statistical tests were carried out at 5% level of significance.

 Results